semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Skip/run conditions {#skip-run}

 You can choose to skip or run the block only under certain conditions.
-When a block is skipped, none of the contained jobs run.
+Skipping a block means that none of its job are executed.

-Use cases for this feature include skipping a block on certain branches, or only running it when files in a defined folder have changed.
+Use cases for this feature include skipping a block on certain branches, or working with [monorepo projects].

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">